 Do you like challenging and rewarding work?
 Are you interested in higher pay and better hours?
 Is furthering your education one of your primary career goals?
 If you answered yes, and you’re a registered nurse, then perhaps it’s time to consider moving into a specialty nursing position within the PACU, or post anesthesia care unit.

-PACU nursing is a highly qualified specialty that requires several years of working experience and additional certifications.
+PACU nursing is a highly qualified specialty that requires several years of working experience and additional certification.
 If you’re wondering if PACU nursing is a good fit for you, we’ve put together this guide to walk you through the world of PACU.
 More specifically, we get into what travel nursing looks like as a PACU nurse.

 Spoiler alert—if you have critical care experience, strong decision-making abilities, and excellent communication skills, you just might be a good fit for the PACU.